AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

   .reduce((offlineUsers, user) => Object.assign(offlineUsers, user), {});
 ```

 However, this algorithm still has a runtime complexity of $$O(n)$$.
-This means that it's not any better than if we were to use a single loop (at least from a Big-O perspective—actual mileage may vary).
+This means that it's not any better than if we were to use a single loop (at least from a Big-O perspective).

 Technically, the algorithm's time complexity is $$O(3n)$$—but with the limit definition of Big-O, we strip any leading constants from our function because they never scale with the size of the input.
 What impacts our algorithm's performance is not how many times we iterate over the array ($$3$$) but rather how big the array can be ($$n$$).
 The length of the array is variable and has a much bigger impact on the algorithm's performance; the number of iterations is always a constant.